clearlinux/clear-linux-documentation/source/guides/clear/telemetrics.rst

   .. note::

   	 Configuration options may change as the telemetry client evolves.
-  	 Please use the comments in the file itself as the most accurate reference for configuration.
+  	 Please use the comments in the default file itself as the most accurate reference for configuration.